 Restrictions of Award

-Please note that the Peace Scholarship program does not support pre-dissertation level graduate work.
+Please note that the Peace Scholar Dissertation Fellowship program does not support pre-dissertation level graduate work.
 Doctoral students in non-U.S.-based universities are not eligible.
-The scholarships cannot support research focused on U.S. domestic conflict and peacebuilding, however, research on U.S. government foreign policy is eligible for support.
+The fellowships cannot support research focused on U.S. domestic conflict and peacebuilding, however, research on U.S. government foreign policy is eligible for support.
 Peace Scholar awards may not be made for projects that constitute policy-making for a government agency or private organization, focus to any substantial degree on conflicts within U.S. domestic society, or adopt a partisan, advocacy, or activist stance.